There’s an easy way to store leftover feta cheese so it lasts for months. Here’s how to freeze feta correctly and safely.

 How do we stop leftover feta from going to waste?
 Can we freeze it?
 And if so, how can we do it properly?
 Let’s get into it.

 The short answer to this question is yes.
 You can freeze feta cheese.
 It is easy to find yourself with more cheese than you need, or perhaps have fewer guests show up for dinner, and now you won’t be using the entire block of cheese that you bought.
-The other issue is that it has a short shelf life.
+The other issue is that, unlike other kinds of cheese, it has a short shelf life.
 So if you want to keep your feta cheese longer than you a day, you need a plan.
 Freezing is one such plan.